 Abscesses, sometimes known as Boils or Furuncles, are areas where an infection has caused an accumulation of pus.
 Pus is the debris left over from your body’s attempt to eliminate an infection; it consists of white and red blood cells, live and dead bacteria, and inflammatory fluid.
-The most common bacterial culprits are Staphylococcus Aureus and Staphylococcus Pyogenes.
+The most common bacterial culprits are Staphylococcus Aureus and Streptococcus Pyogenes.
 These organisms are thought to occur naturally on the skin of ¼ of the general population.

 The tendency to boils may be related to issues with hygiene or a foreign body lodged under the skin, but could just as easily be hereditary in nature.
 I know a number of families in which multiple members suffer from this condition.
 Other risk factors include Diabetes, chronic skin conditions, weakened immune systems (like those on dialysis), and intravenous drug use.
 Those prone to abscesses may benefit by regularly cleansing with Chlorhexidine (Hibiclens) or other antibacterial soaps.